 This paper is motivated by arguments mooting religion to be either a positive or negative societal force.
 Focusing specifically on Christianity, evidence is found that religious belief concepts can harness positive effects in the form of increased pro-sociality.
-On the other hand, the beliefs do not clearly impose the negative effect of enhancing discrimination against a value-violating group: although the results of the experiment are in that direction, they are not
+It is not all good news, however: discrimination against a value-violating group is stronger in the presence of the belief concepts - although these effects on discrimination are not significant, preventing

-14 A final piece of analysis concerns whether the behaviour of the Christian subjects differs significantly from that of the non-Christians.
-This is investigated by rerunning model (1) with the combined Christian and non-Christian sample: output is presented as model (1) in Supplementary Materials 2, Table A4.
+13 A final piece of analysis concerns whether the behaviour of the Christian subjects differs significantly from that of the non-Christians.
+This is investigated by running a regression on the combined Christian and non-Christian sample: output is presented as model (1) in Online Supplementary Materials B, Table B3.
 The positive and significant coefficient on the dummy variable Christian indicates that Christians in this experiment are significantly more generous than non-Christians when matched with the charity serving the general population.
 This supports previous research showing that more religious people tend to be more prosocial, although it must be noted that data was not collected on all socioeconomic variables one would ideally control for.
 Inspection of the interaction between LGBTQ and Christian in the regression also shows that the anti-LGBTQ discrimination by Christians in the experiment is, at the 5% level, significantly stronger than that of non-Christians (who, as mentioned above, actually give more to the LGBTQ charity).
-One might expect this could be driven by there being fewer LGBTQ subjects amongst the Christians than the non-Christians, but Table 2 suggests there are in fact more.
+One might expect this could be driven by there being fewer LGBTQ subjects amongst the Christians than the non-Christians, but from Table 2 it appears there are in fact more.
 The size of the Christian x LGBTQ interaction term changes little when, in model (2), only heterosexual subjects are included (the significance level falls to 10% but this appears to be largely driven by the reduction in the sample size).
-A few Christians - 7.5% of those matched with the LGBTQ charity, compared to only 1% of non-Christians - expressed opinions of personal hostility towards LGBTQ people.
+When prompted to report their thoughts, a few Christians -7.5% of those matched with the LGBTQ charity, compared to only 1% of non-Christians - expressed opinions of personal hostility towards LGBTQ people.

-significant.
+strong conclusions from being drawn about them.
 Thus, this paper identifies one positive societal force of Christianity and is unable to confirm a negative one.

 The main contribution of this study, however, is to show that these effects vary across different Christian belief concepts.
 Thinking about what Jesus would approve of results in Christians donating more to needy individuals, but thinking about what God would approve of has no such impact.
-To the author's knowledge, this is the first incentivised study to indicate that different belief concepts within one religion can differently impact the distributive behaviour of its adherents.
+To the author's knowledge, this is the first incentivised study to indicate that different belief concepts within one religion can differently impact the altruism of its adherents.